gsudre/lab_notes/111-rnaseq_another_try.md

 # TODO

+* what if we focused on genes differentially expressed in ACC, compared to ACC (and vice-versa), within our cohort?
+    * do it in our cohort and then based on lists Sam will send.
+Allen atlas, brain-span atlas.
+PsychM code?
+Panos....
+Do it through developmental stages, and correcting within those genes expressed.
+Try different brain atlases too.
+Multiply by effect size in the region?
+Like PRS?
+Gene expression score
+    * use our lists
+    * maybe use the list of genes we sent to Yung Chin, but that's not as interesting.
+* how about using these results as a filter for a multivariate model? using voom just to remove covariates and dispersion effects? or, even just the MDS or PCs for a multi-variate classification.
+But it doesn't have to be.
+I could also just use estimateDisp and glmQLFit from edgeR.
+Either way, I could keep the group variable in there too.
+  * philip not as excited about this one.
+Best to try the genes sets first.
+Use PCs so there's no circularity in selecting the top genes.
 * just try different nominal cut-offs in gene set analysis
+  * good, definitely try it
 * what about using FPKM or other normalizer instead of CPM?
-* what if we focused on genes differentially expressed in ACC, compared to ACC (and vice-versa), within our cohort?
-* how about using these results as a filter for a multivariate model? or, even
+* CCA for cognition and brain (separate project)
+* write protocol for neuroimmuno response for covid response, but getting our feet wet with other vaccines first